This article explains different types of engagements and configurations to launch your engagements.

 Trigger by Journey Orchestrator

-A Dialog, Slider, or Guide engagement can also be triggered by Gainsight CS’s Journey Orchestrator (JO) module.
-This feature is applicable only to those customers who use both CS and PX apps.
-When you trigger an engagement by JO, you can use it in the JO module.
-To learn more about the configurations to be performed in JO, refer to the Trigger Engagements by JO article.
+Trigger an in-app engagements such as Dialog, Slider, or Guide engagement from Gainsight’s Journey Orchestrator (JO) module.
+This feature is available only to the customers who use both the CS and PX applications.
+When you trigger an engagement from JO, you can use it in the JO module.
+For more information about the configurations to be performed in JO, refer to the Trigger PX In-app Engagements from Journey Orchestrator article from the Additional Resources section.

 |NPS, Net Promoter, and Net Promoter Score are registered trademarks of Satmetrix Systems, Inc., Bain & Company and Fred Reichheld.|